dossier/html-highlighter/README.md

        in the browser or in a server-side environment that processes the HTML and text of a page to decide which portions of content should be marked.
+ 1. Provide these offsets to either JavaScript or backend tools.
+    [StreamCorpus Pipeline](https:/github.com/trec-kba/streamcorpus-pipeline) is being extended to provide translation between
  1. Provide objects isomorphic to JavaScript's `Range` object, which has [character offsets relative to DOM nodes identified by Xpaths](https://github.com/dossier/html-highlighter/blob/0.1.0/src/html_highlighter.js#L1067-L1076):
 ```javascript